SR-2004/python-village_tourism_mgmt_sys-zensar/README.md

 Some comments are provided in main file 'village_tourism management system.py ' check it and execute accordingly .

-For each specifi operation u can refer seprate files too as provided in repository.
+For each specific operation you can refer seprate files too as provided in repository.

-erver our database